threepointone/react-ppr-workers/README.md

 ## A boilerplate for Sunil's experiments.

-(wip)

-- Typescript
-- Cloudflare Workers
-- React / ReactDOM
-  - Streaming SSR
+TODO:

+- instructions on setting up database
-  - Hot reload
+- client bundle
-- Session Servers with PartyServer
-- TailwindCSS
+- inlining data
-- ESLint
+- minify all bundles